adithyan846/human-detector-rpi/README.md

-# human-detector-rpi
+# Drone Companion System
-This is a repo for human detection for our team AKARI's drone

-plan is to use opencv + yolo
+This system runs on a Raspberry Pi as a companion computer to a Pixhawk flight controller.